RogersDesign/adsmurai-capi-tool/readme.md

-# Adsmurai – Solutions Engineering / Data & Measurement
+# Technical test - Solutions Engineer at Adsmurai
-## Meta Conversions API – Offline Events Uploader
+## by Solutions Engineering

 This project is a Node.js CLI tool developed as part of the Adsmurai technical assessment.
 It downloads a CSV file containing offline POS purchases, normalizes and hashes user data according to Meta Conversions API requirements, and sends `Purchase` events to Meta using the Conversions API.